Skip to content

 Download or copy-paste the latest version of the docker compose file from github.

-Edit the docker-compose file, and set value for GLOUTON_BLEEMEO_ACCOUNT_ID and GLOUTON_BLEEMEO_REGISTRATION_KEY, e.g. something like
+Edit the docker-compose file and set the values for GLOUTON_BLEEMEO_ACCOUNT_ID and GLOUTON_BLEEMEO_REGISTRATION_KEY, for example:

 [...]